 When to see a doctor:

 A person should see a doctor when it is difficult or painful to pass stool.
-It is especially important if the symptoms persist beyond a few days or are recurrent.
+If the symptoms persist beyond a few days or are recurrent, it is essential.

-Immediate medical treatment should be sought if other symptoms associated with IBD or other potentially serious intestinal conditions are experienced, including:
+Immediate medical treatment should be sought if other symptoms associated with IBD or other potentially intestinal severe conditions are experienced, including:

 - Blood in the stool.